 Manson explains that humans are programmed to understand motivation that works in a loop:

 Emotional Inspiration —> Motivation —> Desirable Action

-Manson points out that often the changes and actions we need most are inspired by negative emotions which simultaneously hinder us from taking action.
+This framework points out that the changes and actions we need most are inspired by negative emotions which simultaneously hinder us from taking action.
 So if we reprogram our minds to work in the following way, magic happens:

 Action —> Inspiration —> Motivation

 All it ever takes to stop procrastinating is to “do something”, anything.
 If you are working on a report or presentation, the simple act of creating that first imperfect slide and initiating the process is enough to make you want to do more.

 What do I hope to use this website for?